 The Ruddy duck is a stiff-tailed duck native from the Americas.
-From seven individuals initially acclimated in the Slimbridge Wetland Centre in Great Britain in the 40’s (Gutiérrez-Expósito et al., 2020), a feral population began to establish with the first observed reproductive attempts in the wild in the 60s (Figure 2.1).
+From seven individuals initially acclimated in the Slimbridge Wetland Centre in the 1940’s (Gutiérrez-Expósito et al., 2020), a feral population began to establish in Great Britain with the first observed reproductive attempts in the wild in the 1960s (Figure 2.1).
 This feral population rapidly grew and spread to the entire country to reach more than 5,000 individuals in the early 2000s.
-By the end of the 80s, a feral population began to establish also on the continent in France, supposedly owing to the arrival of individuals born in Great Britain.
-Contrary to what was observed in Great Britain, the French Ruddy duck population did not spread much, with the vast majority of observations and breeding attempts clustering in Western France.
-In France, during winter, almost no Ruddy duck is observed outside the lake of Grand Lieu (47.09°N, 1.67°W), which is thus the exclusive wintering site and greatly facilitates the monitoring of this population.
-The feral European populations of Ruddy duck are considered as a major threat to the endangered native White-headed duck, Oxyura leucocephala, population of the South-Western Mediterranean, because of hybridization risks and thus an elevated potential for genetic pollution and eventually genetic assimilation of the latter by the former (Muñoz-Fuentes et al., 2007).
-In order to mitigate the risks of genetic pollution of the White-headed duck by Ruddy ducks, eradication measures were taken both in Great Britain and in France from the late 90s (Gutiérrez-Expósito et al., 2020), (Figure 2.1), and a European Ruddy duck eradication plan has been initiated by the European Commission in 1999 (Hughes et al., 1999).
-The release of non-native species in the wild, including Ruddy ducks, is forbidden in countries of the European Union, and the status of White-headed duck populations is highly unfavourable.
-The use of capture-mark-recapture to monitor populations of these species is thus impossible.
-As a result, the effectiveness of the eradication of Ruddy ducks and management actions intended to favour the recovery of White-headed ducks were essentially assessed through censuses.
-Censuses, however, prevented assessment of the relative effects or changes in survival and recruitment rates on population growth rate, which is a key towards a proper understanding of the efficiency of management actions.
+By the end of the 1980s, a feral population began to establish also on the continent, especially in France, supposedly owing to the arrival of individuals born in Great Britain.
+But contrary to what was observed in Great Britain, Ruddy ducks did not spread much in France, with the vast majority of observations and breeding attempts clustering in North-West parts of the territory.
+In France, during winter, almost no Ruddy duck is observed outside the lake of Grand Lieu (47.09°N, 1.67°W), which greatly facilitates the monitoring of this population.
+Ruddy ducks are considered as a major threat to the endangered native White-headed duck, Oxyura leucocephala of the South-Western Mediterranean, because of hybridization and thus an elevated risk for genetic pollution and genetic assimilation of the latter by the former (Muñoz-Fuentes et al., 2007).
+In order to mitigate the risks of genetic pollution of the White-headed duck by Ruddy ducks, eradication measures were implemented the late 1990s both in Great Britain and in France (Gutiérrez-Expósito et al., 2020), (Figure 2.1) followed by an European Ruddy duck eradication plan in 1999 (Hughes et al., 1999).

-Figure 2.1: Changes in the size of the two Ruddy duck populations; y-axis is on a log-scale; sex ratio refers to censuses that distinguished female-like from male-like individuals
+The trends and status of populations of both White headed duck and Ruddy duck are being assessed through population censuses only.
+It is thus impossible to assess the factors that impair recovery of the former and the efficacy of the eradication programme for the latter.
+More particularly, based on censuses alone one cannot assess of the relative effects of changes in adult survival and breeding success or recruitment rates on population growth rates which are prerequisites to identifying limiting factors.

+Figure 2.1: Temporal evolution of the number of Ruddy ducks (log scale) in Great Britain (GB) and France (FR) from 1960 to 2019, with indications of periods when apparent sex-ratios were also recorded.